 A pond skimmer will essentially suck in the debris that sits on top of the water.
 It’s important to trap and filter this debris before it sinks and decomposes on the bottom of your pond, which just adds to your pond sludge problem and creates other water issues, as well.

 Just keep in mind, 90% of pond debris comes from trees, plants, and other external sources, so investing in a quality pond skimmer can save you money and troubles down the road.
-There are 5 skimmers that we highly recommend so be sure to check out our pond skimmer reviews.
+There are 5 skimmers that I highly recommend so be sure to check out our pond skimmer reviews.

 Pond Netting (Optional)